-- Pod (late stage): Little difference between the two beginning egg stages and this, except if it changes again you will be facing a creature that can actually do damage
+- Pod (late stage): Little difference between the two beginning egg stages and this, except if it changes again players will be facing a creature that can actually do damage.

 - Critter: Resembling a cornucopia with legs sticking out, this little bugger crawls along the ground and attaches to an explorer if it gets close enough.
-You must throw it off as soon as possible, because it nibbles on you until it's thrown loose, causing damage over time.
+They must throw it off as soon as possible, because it nibbles on them until it's thrown loose, causing damage over time.

 - Rollerbaby: The next stage is one of the most troublesome.
 In its open form it merely crawls along the ground and does damage to the player character, but if it rolls up into a ball it is all but indestructible, going so far as to deflect weapons fire.
 Blasting it will also make it bounce around the room, causing characters damage if it makes contact with them.

 - Snotterpillar (full-grown): This the deadliest of the normal aliens.
 It has a lot of hit points, and takes quick leaps in the rooms, bowling characters over and causing significant damage.
-It also flings acidic spit at you from a distance.
-These guys can be blasted apart in mid air as they're about to hit you, which is super awesome.
+It also flings acidic spit from a distance.
+These guys can be blasted apart in mid air as they're about to hit, which is super awesome.

 It's worth noting that the aliens themselves are generated randomly throughout the level.
-Killing end-stage aliens does not mean you're less likely to see more end-stagers later, and killing eggs doesn't decrease the overall alien count.
-So you can shift from room to room to try to get a more favorable situation, but it's often risky to do so.
+Killing end-stage aliens does not mean players are less likely to see more end-stagers later, and killing eggs doesn't decrease the overall alien count.
+So players can shift from room to room to try to get a more favorable situation, but it's often risky to do so.

-In addition to your normal blaster, you can find grenades that are thrown in a short arc and do a lot of damage to enemies and allies nearby.
+In addition to the normal blaster, players can find grenades that are thrown in a short arc and do a lot of damage to enemies and allies nearby.
 These are very dangerous and take some getting used to.